Program Overview of the Middle School

 - Advisory and home circles are small groups of students that meet daily.
 Click here to learn more about Advisory.

 - In addition to specific course instruction, teams create integrated levels that enable students to make connections across the disciplines.

-- All MS grade levels have out-of-town study trips with strong curricular connections (grade five to the Cherokee Elementary School in North Carolina, grade six to St. Louis, grade seven to Chicago, and grade eight to Washington, D.C. and Williamsburg, Virginia).
+- All MS grade levels have out-of-town study trips with strong curricular connections (grade five to Mammoth Cave in Kentucky, grade six to St. Louis, grade seven to Chicago, and grade eight to Washington, D.C.).

 - A partnering relationship is encouraged among parents and teachers.
 Reporting of individual student progress is based on a four-quarter system of grades and comments.